 To Serve and Store

 - To enjoy the syrup, dilute it with iced water or carbonated water.
-Store unopened vacuum-sealed jar in a cool, dark place for 6 months.
+Store unopened vacuum-sealed jar in a cool, dark place for 6 months (possibly 12 months, but I never made enough to try keeping for 12 months).
 Refrigerate after opening and use it in 2 weeks.